 The future looks bright for Pedri, albeit not in the bright yellow of Las Palmas.
 He will complete his move to Barcelona in the summer and is expected to be loaned abroad for the 2020-21 campaign to further his footballing education.

 On 2 September 2019, Barcelona reached an agreement with Las Palmas for his signature, which is effective from 1 July.
 He agreed to a three-year contract with the Blaugrana, in a deal worth €5m.
 It’s a dream move for the teenager.
-In an interview with Catalan newspaper Sport, he revealed: “Barcelona has always been my and my family’s team.”
+In an interview with Catalan sports daily Sport, he revealed: “Barcelona has always been my and my family’s team.”

 Barcelona have been trying to replace Andrés Iniesta since he left for Japan in May 2018, perhaps in Pedri, they have their next Iniesta.